 - Lost wages,

-- Reduced earning capacity, due to their injuries,
+- Reduced earning capacity, due to your injuries,

-5. How Bird’s user agreement can impact an E-scooter accident lawsuit
+5. How can Bird’s user agreement impact a lawsuit?

-Bird E-scooter accident lawsuits often have to overcome the user agreement that Bird forces riders to sign before renting their E-scooters.8 This user agreement is an extensive liability waiver that Bird tries to use to avoid paying for a crash.
+Bird E-scooter accident lawsuits often have to overcome the user agreement that Bird forces you to sign before renting your E-scooters.8 This user agreement is an extensive liability waiver that Bird tries to use to avoid paying for a crash.

-- An agreement that the rider will following all laws and regulations related to riding an E-scooter – even if they contradict the scant riding guidelines provided by Bird’s instruction videos,9
+- An agreement that you will follow all laws and regulations related to riding an E-scooter – even if they contradict the scant riding guidelines provided by Bird’s instruction videos,9

 - A release that waives Bird’s liability for injuries caused by a defective E-scooter,10 and